-Food Retailer and Off License Information During Pandemic
+Food Retailer and Off License Information During Covid Pandemic

 Due to the Coronavirus pandemic, we are living through an unprecedented time.
 Many business owners and individuals are being hit hard by the closure of non-essential businesses.
 However, the government has deemed certain businesses ‘essential’ and they have been permitted to continue trading during the lockdown.
 This means that for some businesses, like food retailers and off-licenses, there has been a huge increase in sales.

 There may be many people who are looking to purchase a food outlet and off-license and there may be many owners who are looking to sell.
 Kaiser Solicitors are here to help business owners and prospective buyers negotiate contracts during the unusual circumstances we all find ourselves in at present.

 Can my food shop or off license stay open during Covid- 19?

 Food retailers and off-licenses have proved that they are an essential part of the UK infrastructure.
 In times of crisis, it is imperative that these service industries keep trading.

 Can I buy an off license or Food Shop during pandemic?

 Selling or buying a small business can be challenging and stressful at the best of times as it is an extremely complex legal process, and during the lockdown, when we are not able to be as mobile as we usually are, it is extremely important that you have a highly experienced and trustworthy solicitor working on your behalf.
 This will ensure that you are guided through the process from the outset.
 It is important that you understand what is going on at every juncture.
 Even if you have sold businesses before it can be a daunting procedure.